laforge49/JActor2/README.md

 Features of JActor to be preserved:
 - Both 1-way (events) and 2-way (request/response) messaging will be included.
 - Exception handlers.

+JActor features to be implemented in a later release:
+- Loops.
+- Simple machines.

 One new feature will be added in this project: the elimination of the need for a base class for actors.
 Any Plain Old Java Object (POJO) can function as an actor, given only a reference to a mailbox.